alexander-scott/Enhanced-Trigger-Box/README.md

 Now your can add your new component as a condition or response in the editor!
 Because it's inherited ConditionComponent or ResponseComponent it will follow all the same rules as the other components and functions will get called when they're supposed to.
 If you think your new component could be useful to others, send it to me or create a pull request on GitHub and I'll add it to the asset.

+#### ResetComponent()

+ResetComponent() is an optional function you can override.
+AfterTrigger in Base Options needs to be set to DoNothing or ExecuteExitResponses for this function to be called.
+It is called after all responses have finished executing.
+It can be used to reset variables or reacquire data before the trigger box starts checking for triggers again.

 Individual Conditions
 ---------------